 In the case of stand-alone ice sheet models, resolutions are generally increased compared to the coupled model systems.
 This increase in model resolution alone results in better ice flow dynamics since an increase in resolution enables a much more detailed bedrock topography, particularly considering the glacial outlets around the margin.
-Also, the forcing fields driving the models may come from regional climate models running at much higher resolution than a global climate model, thereby providing more accurate fields of SMB, temperature and precipitation to drive the ice sheet model.
+Also, the forcing fields driving the models may come from regional climate models running at much higher resolution than a global climate model.
 Most regional climate models run on resolutions around 10 km, with studies showing the benefits of going of surface mass balance calculations at even higher resolutions either dynamically (Lucas-Picher et al., 2012) or statistically (Noël et al., 2016).
-Improvements are found particularly in the distribution of precipitation, in areas of steep topography, nonetheless, evidence from Hermann et al., (2018) suggests that even higher resolution, likely nonhydrostatic models with sophisticated cloud microphysical schemes will be needed to be able to simulate surface mass balance fields adequately for high resolution (higher than 5 km) ice sheet modelling.
-Running an ice sheet model at 20km resolution compared to 5 km resolution with a corresponding increase in the resolution of the driving climate model will have a significant impact on the flow field.
+Improvements are found particularly in the distribution of precipitation, in areas of steep topography, nonetheless, evidence from Hermann et al., (2018) suggests that even higher resolution, likely non-hydrostatic models with sophisticated cloud microphysical schemes will be needed to be able to simulate surface mass balance fields adequately for high resolution (higher than 5km) ice sheet modelling.
+Running an ice sheet model at 20km resolution compared to 5km resolution with a corresponding increase in the resolution of the driving climate model will have a significant impact on the flow field.

 The value of the ECVs increases with temporal coverage and continuity of the data products.
 For regular validation purposes with ice sheet models, it is usually necessary to have decadal scale coverage.
 Even then, validation can be difficult as some ice sheet models might run through several ice age cycles before reaching the satellite era.
-Yet, an increasing amount of diverse model validation data is becoming available, such as a comprehensive mapping of the internal layers (isochrones) of the ice sheet derived from airborne icepenetrating radar (MacGregor et al. 2015) to supplement the GIS\cci ECVs, adding to the possible constraints which can be imposed on a given ice sheet model.
+Yet, an increasing amount of diverse model validation data is becoming available, such as a comprehensive mapping of the internal layers (isochrones) of the ice sheet derived from airborne ice-penetrating radar (MacGregor et al. 2015) to supplement the GIS_cci ECVs, adding to the possible constraints which can be imposed on a given ice sheet model.
 ECVs such as CFL and GLL are currently useful for simple correlation analysis with possible climatic forcing parameters to identify first-order ice-ocean interaction mechanisms, but are also crucial for more advanced attempts at transient model inversion where boundary conditions must be imposed at every time step during the modelled period.
 Transient inverse modelling is in development for the most advanced current ice sheet models and has already produced impressive results used in the development of ESA CCI products (Bindschadler et al., 2013; Morlighem et al., 2014), stressing the need for these ECVs.
-Direct (non-transient) inversion of e.g. basal friction using a single field of IV and SEC is already well-developed and the GIS\cci ECVs are currently being used for this purpose (e.g. Larsen et al., 2014).
-An example of such an inversion is shown in Figure 22.
+Direct (non-transient) inversion of e.g. basal friction using a single field of IV and SEC is already well-developed and the GIS_cci ECVs are currently being used for this purpose (e.g. Larsen et al., 2014).